Our Story: 40+ Years of Friends Saving Rivers

 1993: Proposed hydroelectric projects on the North Fork Stanislaus and South Yuba rivers are withdrawn due to public opposition and poor economics.

 1994: The upper Klamath River in Oregon is added to the National Wild & Scenic Rivers system.
 Friends of the River generates public comments supporting changes in the operation of the Glen Canyon Dam to help restore the Colorado River in the Grand Canyon.
+The Federal Energy Regulatory Commission staff recommends denial of the Devils Nose Dam project, which would have affected what would eventually become the state-designated wild & scenic Mokelumne River.

 1995: Friends of the River successfully lobbies for state legislation prohibiting new dam projects on Deer and Mill creeks, the best remaining spring run Chinook salmon streams in the Sacramento River watershed.